camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/25-sentries/10-sentry.html.md

 </sentry>
 ```

 The CMMN specification allows to reference a case file item by the sentry attribute `contextRef`.
-This attribute is not supported by the camunda engine and therefore ignored.
+This attribute is not supported by the Camunda engine and therefore ignored.

 The engine evaluates IfParts at every lifecycle transition of a plan item contained in the sentry's stage.
 That means, if an IfPart is not satisfied immediately when all OnParts have occurred, the sentry may still occur at any later lifecycle transition.